i-william-hr/AppleHealthDashboard-v2/README.md

-#Start, Automatically binds on port 880 on all IPs
+#Start, Automatically binds on port 8080 on all IPs (can be changed in app.py if needed)

 Linux: python3 app.py